The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: System Overview

 \section{System Overview}

-We conduct our study using model predictions and explanations from logistic regression models trained on partially synthetic micro-lending data.
-Since the participant's perceptions of how the model is interacting with the profile features is key to answering our research questions, we want to avoid any potential confounding effects from using artificial or Wizard-of-Oz model explanations, or entirely synthetic data.
+We conduct our study using model predictions and explanations from logistic regression models trained on partially synthetic micro-lending data.\footnote{\href{https://github.com/ctbaumler/protected-vs-proxy}{https://github.com/ctbaumler/protected-vs-proxy}} Since the participant's perceptions of how the model is interacting with the profile features is key to answering our research questions, we want to avoid any potential confounding effects from using artificial or Wizard-of-Oz model explanations, or entirely synthetic data.

 The scenario of predicting whether an applicant will complete microloan repayment on time or will be late is one that our participants will likely be sufficiently familiar with to have reasonable prior intuitions about what features are relevant.
-A challenge is that under US law, protected features like gender cannot be considered when making loan allocation decisions~\cite{FRB2006} and therefore is not in the dataset that we consider.
-For this reason, we augment our data with a synthetic ``gender'' feature which we correlate with outcome to induce model bias.
+A challenge is that under US law, protected features like gender cannot be considered when making loan allocation decisions~\cite{FRB2006} and, therefore, is not in the dataset that we consider.
+For this reason, we augment our data with a synthetic ``gender'' feature, which we correlate with outcome to induce model bias.
 We also generate a proxy feature, university, which allows us to finely control the level of correlation between the proxy and gender.

 \paragraph{Data} Our loan prediction data comes from a modified set of microloans from the website Prosper.\footref{footnote:prosper} The original dataset contains $79$ features of microloans including their status (completed, past due, etc).
 We group the loan statuses into ``Complete'' (including ``Final Payment in Progress''), ``Late'' (including ``Defaulted'' and ``Charged-Off''), or ``Other'' (including ``Current'' or ``Canceld'').
-We keep the $\sim \text{Parity} = \frac{\mathbb{E}[\hat{Y}_{i,j}=1 \mid \text{Gender}=\texttt{female}]}{\mathbb{E}[\hat{Y}_{i,j}=1 \mid\text{Gender}=\texttt{male}]}, 0.67$), the model accuracy, FPR, and FNR varies across conditions.
+We keep the $\sim \text{Parity} = \frac{\mathbb{E}[\hat{Y}_{i,j}=1 \mid \text{Gender}=\texttt{female}]}{\mathbb{E}[\hat{Y}_{i,j}=1 \mid\text{Gender}=\texttt{male}]}, 0.67$), the model accuracy, FPR, and FNR vary across conditions.
 To account for this variation, we subtract the model score from the score of the human-AI team.
-Similarly, when considering learned trust measures, we also adjust for dispositional trust in AI by subtracting the participant's answer to the pre-study survey for the corresponding question.
+Similarly, in assessing learned trust measures, we adjust for dispositional trust in AI by subtracting the participant's response to the corresponding question in the pre-study survey.